Sahasam (2025 film)

 Sahasam is a 2025 Indian Malayalam-language action comedy film written and directed by Bibin Krishna.
-The film stars Narain, Babu Antony, Gouri G. Kishan, Ramzan Muhammed, Aju Varghese, Baiju Santhosh, Althaf Salim, Krishna and Shabareesh Varma.
+The film stars Ramzan Muhammed, Babu Antony, Narain, Gouri G. Kishan, Aju Varghese, Baiju Santhosh, Althaf Salim, Krishna and Shabareesh Varma.
 It is produced by Rinish K. N. under the banner Front Row Productions.

 Plot

 Sahasam focuses on comedy and action and follows the journey of an ordinary individual whose life takes an unexpected turn after a chance encounter sets them on a path filled with unforeseen challenges.
 As the story unfolds across diverse landscapes, the protagonist is drawn into situations that test their emotional and physical limits.
 Along the way, they uncover hidden truths, confront personal fears, and cross paths with others whose lives are equally shaped by quiet acts of courage.
 Through moments of conflict and connection, Sahasam explores how resilience can emerge from the most unlikely circumstances.